sheharyarmonnoo/NLP_DATA_SCRUBBER/README.md

 - Supply chain management companies

 In general, any business that needs to categorize or extract information from large amounts of text data can benefit from this model.

+The model was result of the following steps:

+- Data Collection
+- Data Preproceesing
+- Manual Annotation
+- Training and Evaluation
+- Tuning to buisness specfic requirements

 Message me to host a live preview of the model in action.